Route (gridiron football): Flat

 A flat route is usually run by a running back or a fullback.
 When run by a receiver it can be known as a speed out or arrow route.
 The eligible receiver runs parallel to the line of scrimmage till near the sidelines (in the flat) and turns toward the quarterback to wait for the pass.
-The QB's pass should arrive when he has not yet passed the line of scrimmage.
+The QB's pass should arrive when the receiver has not yet passed the line of scrimmage.
 The receiver will then turn upfield at the sideline and run straight down the field.

 The route is used with long post, long corner or fly routes, so the safeties and the cornerbacks should be upfield when the pass is caught by the RB or FB.
 There should be a linebacker covering the RB/FB on these kinds of plays, which is likely to be an easy match for an elusive runner like the running back.

 Wheel

 A diagram of wheel routes run from a number of different positions.

 A wheel route can be run by a receiver or running back in American football.
 If a receiver runs it, they will immediately run a quick out pattern, then proceed to turn upfield in a curved pattern.
 Typically this route is run by an inside receiver, with the number one receiver heading inside to exploit coverage in the defense.
 When run from the running back position the player will run towards the sideline while looking back at the quarterback as if about to receive a pass on a flare route.
 The running back will then turn upfield at the sideline and run straight down the field.

 This route is useful when run from the wide receiver position because the defensive back will expect the ball to be thrown as the receiver makes his first turn and will bite (go for the fake) underneath the receiver (run between the quarterback and the receiver to try to prevent, block, or intercept the pass) to defend the pass and be unable to recover as the receiver turns upfield.
 In this respect the route is very similar to an Out-and-Up or chair route, but without the vertical release that the Out-and-Up utilizes.
 The route is useful when run from the running back position because the defender will assume the ball is going to be thrown to the running back behind the line of scrimmage (the quarterback can use a pump fake to further "sell" this), and will bite underneath the running back only to have the running back turn upfield.